 In the 21st century, this 17th-century fortress stands as the remnant of the past which draws a vast number of locals and tourists every day.
 Nestled in the heart of Chandni Chowk, one of busiest shopping and eating hubs of Delhi, it is a popular hangout spot among Delhiites.
 Not just domestic, but international tourists also flock to the monument in large numbers to admire its grandeur and learn about its intriguing history.
 A light and sound show also takes place here in the evening.

 If you are a Delhiite or have spent a substantial amount of time in the national, then you must have visited Red Fort.
 But in case you haven’t and are planning a trip to Delhi in future, then you shouldn’t miss this chance to explore the stunning monument.
-Book flight tickets with HappyEasyGo for free flight cancellation and avoid paying hefty charges in case your travel plans change.
-Also, do not forget to grab the biggest discount on hotels in Delhi on HappyEasyGo.
+Grab the lowest airfare from HappyEasyGo for free flight cancellation and avoid paying hefty charges in case your travel plans change.
+Also, do not forget to grab the biggest discount on hotels in Delhi with amazing Hotel offers on HappyEasyGo.